 While many forum admins are pissed of that many users moved on social media sites like Facebook or LinkedIn instead of using forums you should use Social Media to your advantage.
 Do this by using your social media pages (Facebook page and group, Twitter account, Linkedin page and group, Pinterest page) as gateways pages to your forum.
 Drive users to these pages and convert them to signup to your forum by offering them the reasons to do it: Check here several incentives you can offer to your forum members.

-The key is to not compete with Facebook groups but offer to your users a community with organized information and tools they can use.
+The key is to not compete with Facebook groups but offers to your users a community with organized information and tools they can use.
 If you are into weight loss niche create calories table or weight management calculators etc.

 Btw, If you need help to drive traffic to your social media profiles check the Mass Planner Review.
 It’s a great tool that will help you a lot to promote your forum on Twitter, Facebook, Linkedin etc.